bitovi/academy/src/react-vite/08-stateful-hooks/stateful-hooks.md

 Hooks can only be used in functional components.
 Almost anything that could be done in a class component can be done with Hooks. _The one thing that class component can do that Hooks cannot is implement error boundaries._

+### The useState Hook

+We can store state that persists through component rendering with the `useState` hook.
+You can set the initial state value when the component **first** renders by providing the value as an argument to the Hook. _If you do not provide a value the initial state value will be `undefined`._

+This example shows a `useState` Hook being set with an initial value of `"Auto"`:

+@sourceref ./useState.tsx
+@highlight 1, 4, only

+As you can see in the previous example, `useState` returns an array with two
+elements: the first is the current state value of the Hook, and the second is a setter function that is used to update the state value.

+In the following code, the value is being rendered and the setter is being used to keep track of which theme is chosen:

+@sourceref ./useState.tsx
+@highlight 8, 14, 16, 19, 22, only

+Every time a `useState`’s setter is invoked with a new value, React compares the new value with the current value.
+If the values are the same, nothing happens;
+**if the values are different, React will rerender the component** so the new state value can be used to update the component.

+In the example above, when the user makes a selection, the `Settings` component is rendered again, and the paragraph is updated with the current value.

 ### Setup 1